ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 Further experiments eventually made it clear that the language needed primary responsibility for error reporting and handling (there are a few special cases, such as out-of-memory errors, which must still be handled by the OS).
-This is because an OS is designed to be general-purpose, and thus cannot know the specific situation that caused an error, whereas language code can be close to the problem.
+This is because an OS is designed to be general purpose and thus cannot know the specific situation that caused an error, whereas language code can be close to the problem.
 Customization is normally the domain of the language.
 You could imagine calling the OS to install custom error-handling routines, and you can also imagine how quickly that